 No more than one incomplete will be permitted at any given time.
 In exceptional circumstances, a student may, with the prior permission of the course instructor, petition the Graduate Advisory Committee for an incomplete that would exceed that limit.

 All incomplete papers must be submitted by September 15th of each year.
-The prospectus defense cannot be scheduled until all incompletes are cleared.
+The prospectus defense cannot be scheduled until all required coursework (apart from 3rd year P/NP seminars) is completed.

 Independent Studies